SDA-SE-ARCHIVE/developervm/README.md

 ```

 ## Login
 You can login with the provided user in proxy.bash.
 The password is the username.
-Please change the password.
+Please change the password via `passwd` in the terminal.

 # Provisioning
 The user vagrant got a random password and the vagrant ssh-folder has been moved to /home/vagrant/ssh-safe.
 Please enable the ssh-keys by using the command `mv /home/vagrant/ssh-safe /home/vagrant/.ssh` in the VM.